-And although a poignant interlude, I must confess something.
+And although this is a poignant interlude, I must confess something here.
 The greedy, reptilian part of my brain is starting to kick in.
 I see how this moment represents more than my son leaving home.
 It also means a new chapter for me.

 I turn to my husband.
 “What’s the equivalent of a Man Cave?”

 He arches his eyebrows.
 “A Diva Den?”

 I smile.
 I like it.
 In 36 years of marriage I’ve never had my own space.
 My husband would argue the whole house is mine.
 But that’s not the same.